18F/handbook/_pages/policies/travel-and-leave-policies/travel-guide-2-travel.md

 * May only be reimbursable if travel involves at least 4 consecutive nights.

+### Remote working guidance

+When working from somewhere that isn't your usual duty location, consider [these tips]({{site.baseurl}}/working-while-traveling) to help coworkers and partners plan around your trip.

 ### Don't forget about vouchers!

 Have a good trip, [get reimbursement]({{site.baseurl}}/travel-guide-3-reimbursement)-- filling out a voucher-- within 5 business days of getting back.